Conduit toolbar: Browser

 Until 2013, one of Conduit's main businesses revolved around downloadable toolbars.
 Conduit allowed publishers to create and distribute their own toolbars for web browsers.
 Typically the toolbars were installed with another software product on which the toolbar is a piggyback program, with users given the option to not install the toolbar.
 Browsers that initially supported the toolbars included Internet Explorer, Firefox, and Safari.
 Google Chrome was added as a supported browser in 2011.
 Conduit uses Microsoft Bing to provide search results to the user.

 Examples of toolbars have included a Zynga-designed toolbar that helps Farmville enthusiasts keep up-to-date with the status of their game, another is a toolbar from eBay that provides auction updates.
 The content is customized to the individual toolbar rather than generalized for all users.
 The toolbar can also be used for general information distribution as well, which has been used by companies to engage in marketing campaigns.
 Other companies that have developed Conduit toolbars include Major League Baseball, Greenpeace, and Lufthansa.
 Some of the companies and brands that have used Conduit's platform are Major League Baseball, Time Warner Cable, Fox News, Zynga, Chelsea Football Club, Groupon, Travelocity, μTorrent, and The Weather Channel.
-The toolbars have been described in online forums and news outlets as a browser hijack and are difficult to remove.
+The toolbars have been described in online forums and news outlets as browser hijackers and are difficult to remove.
 It is said that most of Conduit's revenue comes from paid referrals from its search engine.

 Conduit toolbars are automatically downloaded alongside certain freeware in order to provide its publisher with monetization.
 Conduit toolbars have rootkit capabilities that hook the toolbar deep into operating systems and can perform browser hijacking.
 Many conduit removal tools are also considered to be malware themselves.
 While not a virus, the program is referred to as a "potentially unwanted program" by some in the computer industry.